Code Mixologist : A Practitioner's Guide to Building Code-Mixed LLMs: Training and Modeling Strategies

 \subsection{Pre-training: Building Code-Mix-Aware LLMs}

 Pre-training methods aim to bake code-mixing competence into the model so that language switching is handled as a first-class phenomenon rather than noise.

 \paragraph{Objective design for code-mixing} A common approach is to modify Masked Language Modeling (MLM) to emphasize the structured regions of code-mixed text.
-Boundary-aware objectives such as \textbf{SWITCHMLM} mask tokens around language switch points, while weakly supervised variants like \textbf{FREQMLM} use dictionary-based signals when gold labels are unavailable \citep{Das2023ImprovingPTAI} Other formulations add code-mix auxiliary tasks (e.g., switch-point prediction, bilingual generation) \citep{Baral2025CMLFormerADX} or cast learning as \textbf{denoising}, reconstructing monolingual text from synthetically code-mixed noise \citep{Iyer2023ExploringECAA}.
+Boundary-aware objectives such as \textbf{SWITCHMLM} mask tokens around language switch points, while weakly supervised variants like \textbf{FREQMLM} use dictionary-based signals when gold labels are unavailable \citep{Das2023ImprovingPTAI}.
+Other formulations add code-mix auxiliary tasks (e.g., switch-point prediction, bilingual generation) \citep{Baral2025CMLFormerADX} or cast learning as \textbf{denoising}, reconstructing monolingual text from synthetically code-mixed noise \citep{Iyer2023ExploringECAA}.

-\paragraph{Architectures for preserving switch cues} Architectural modifications can help preserve switch information that standard Transformers tend to smooth out. \textbf{RESBERT} adds residual shortcuts from intermediate layers to the MLM head to retain boundary information \citep{Das2023ImprovingPTAI} , while \textbf{CMLFormer} explicitly models matrix and embedded language interaction via a shared encoder and synchronized decoders \citep{Baral2025CMLFormerADX}.
-Whilst \citep{jayarao-etal-2020-exploring} show how different architectures can help low resource languages.
+\paragraph{Architectures for preserving switch cues} Architectural modifications can help preserve switch information that standard Transformers tend to smooth out. \textbf{RESBERT} adds residual shortcuts from intermediate layers to the MLM head to retain boundary information \citep{Das2023ImprovingPTAI}, while \textbf{CMLFormer} explicitly models matrix and embedded language interaction via a shared encoder and synchronized decoders \citep{Baral2025CMLFormerADX}.

-\paragraph{Leveraging code-mix / switch in LLM pre-training to improve multilingual performance} \textbf{CSCL} uses a staged curriculum (token-level $\rightarrow$ sentence-level $\rightarrow$ monolingual consolidation) to improve transfer and reduce forgetting \citep{Yoo2024CodeSwitchingCLK} In resource-constrained settings, \textbf{continued pre-training} on smaller models remains a strong baseline \citep{Goswami2023MixedDistilBERTCLZ, DBLP:journals/corr/abs-2103-15737}.
+\paragraph{Leveraging code-mix / switch in LLM pre-training to improve multilingual performance} \textbf{CSCL} uses a staged curriculum (token-level $\rightarrow$ sentence-level $\rightarrow$ monolingual consolidation) to improve transfer and reduce forgetting \citep{Yoo2024CodeSwitchingCLK}.
+In resource-constrained settings, \textbf{continued pre-training} on smaller models remains a strong baseline \citep{Goswami2023MixedDistilBERTCLZ}.